 To save energy and money, only boil only the amount of hot water you need, descale your kettle regularly (especially in hard water areas) and buy a kettle that features a low minimum fill level and over-boil time.

 Although landline telephones use a low amount of energy when they are not being used, they can gradually go on to consume a great deal of electricity over the year.

-As an example, Gigaset telephones use energy efficient power supplies via ECO Mode.
+Some models use energy efficient power supplies via ECO Mode.
 This function decreases the transmitting power of the base station by up to 80%.
 Additionally, ECO Mode Plus is radiation-free and switches transmitting power off completely whenever your phone is in idle mode.

 Rechargeable batteries can be reused hundreds of times, saving you a lot of money in the long term

-Since 2007, the UK’s waste electrical and electronic equipment (WEEE) regulation has allowed members of the public to deposit old electrical and electronic items, free of charge.
+The UK’s waste electrical and electronic equipment (WEEE) regulation has allowed members of the public to deposit old electrical and electronic items, free of charge.

-Since 2009, these regulations also require those who manufacture, import or produce one tonne of batteries, or those who place products containing batteries onto the UK market, to be responsible for the collection, treatment and recycling of the waste batteries.
+These regulations also require those who manufacture, import or produce one tonne of batteries, or those who place products containing batteries onto the UK market, to be responsible for the collection, treatment and recycling of the waste batteries.
 To find out more, read our guide on electronic recycling.

 If you’re replacing a home appliance and want to find out about disposal of your old appliance, visit our home appliances installation page > Link to new mobile home appliance installation page